 Demerit points stay on person’s DMV record for varying amounts of time depending on the seriousness of the offense.
 For example, a 3-point offense may only stay on someone’s record for a few years whereas a 6-point offense may stay on their record for up to eleven years.

 When a person accumulates too many total points or accumulates too many points within a certain amount of time, then the Department of Motor Vehicles can take administrative action against their privilege to operate a motor vehicle.
 Some of the actions that they take can involve requiring a person to complete a driver improvement class all the way to suspending or revoking their license for a period of time.
-This can have many far reaching consequences including not being able to drive your vehicle as well as having an administrative suspension or revocation on your record.
-These are both things that can affect the person’s insurance rate or cause their insurance policy to be cancelled.
+This can have many far-reaching consequences including not being able to drive your vehicle as well as having an administrative suspension or revocation on your record.
+These are both things that can affect the person’s insurance rate or cause their insurance policy to be canceled.

 When Prince William County courts look at driving records in the context of traffic cases (whether infractions, misdemeanors, or felonies) they do look at points which were accumulated in other jurisdiction.
 The way that this happens is that most states in the United States are signatories to a mutual reporting compact whereby they report back and forth to one another offenses that happen in a sister state.
 So, a traffic misdemeanor that is entered in the state of Maryland will show up on a person’s Virginia driving record.

-Can You Challenge Demerit Points in Prince William?
+Challenging Demerit Points in Prince William

 There is not a way to challenge the point assessments on your license once they have been assessed.
 The only way to prevent or lessen the number of points which go on a person’s license are to fight the charges brought against them which result in the points being assessed in the first place.